 - Can solve problems creatively

-- Love to user your imagination to think about how to make things better
+- Love to use your imagination to think about how to make things better

 - Want to help people have higher quality lives

-The starting salary for a biomedical engineer (2009):
+The average salary for an entry level biomedical engineer is $51,506.*

 - Create a prosthetic leg designed especially for children